dorkodu/seekr/README.md

 ## Why?

 Because I found TDD a little hard.
-Behavior Driven Development sound much easier and made sense to me.
-So, instead of spending days to figure out how to write tests, how to integrate them with my existing code, how to set up a "build pipeline" **;** I created a simple and minimalistic PHP testing library to write more accurate, efficient tests in my code.
+Behavior Driven Development sound much easier and made sense to me. <br>So, instead of spending days to figure out **how to write tests**, **how to integrate them with my existing code**, **how to set up a "build pipeline" ;** I created a simple and minimalistic PHP testing library to write more ***wisely, accurate, efficient*** tests in my code.

 ## How?